 So rather than wrapping a long strand of yarn, I cut individual pieces.

-If you have more money than time, do it like the small white chenille example above.
+If you have more money, than time, make it like the small white chenille example above.

 If you want to use less yarn, follow my instructions below!

-This pumpkin was made with a medium styrofoam pumpkin from Dollar Tree and tan chunky twist yarn from Michaels.
+This sweetie was made with a medium styrofoam pumpkin from Dollar Tree and tan chunky twist yarn from Michaels.

 Repeat 31 more times, you will need 32 strands of yarn!